canonical/ubuntu-image/ubuntu-image.rst

     The snap argument can include additional information about the channel and/or risk with the following syntax: ``<snap>=<channel|risk>``.
-Note that this flag will cause an error if the model assertion has a grade higher than dangerous
+Note that this flag will cause an error if the model assertion has a grade higher than dangerous.

 --revision SNAP_NAME:REVISION
-    Install a specific revision of a snap, rather than the latest available in a particular channel.
-The snap specified with SNAP_NAME must be included either in the model assertion or as an argument to --snap.
-If both a revision and channel are provided, the revision specified will be installed in the image, and updates will come from the specified channel
+    Install a specific revision of a snap rather than the latest available in a particular channel.
+The snap specified with ``SNAP_NAME`` must be included either in the model assertion or as an argument to ``--snap``.
+If both a revision and channel are provided, the revision specified will be installed in the image, and updates will come from the specified channel.

 --preseed
     Preseed the image (UC20+ only).

 --preseed-sign-key=<key>
-    Name of the key to use to sign preseed assertion, otherwise use the default key
+    Name of the key to use to sign the preseed assertion, otherwise use the default key.

---sysfs-overlay=<path to folder contains sysfs overlay>
+--sysfs-overlay=<path to directory that contains sysfs overlay>
-    specify folder contains sysfsoverlay directory.
-This options also requires --presseding options and --preseed-sign-key option.
+    Specify the directory that contains the sysfs overlay.
+This options also requires the ``--preseed`` and ``--preseed-sign-key`` options.

 Classic command options
 -----------------------

 These are the options for defining the contents of classic preinstalled Ubuntu images.
-Can only be used when the ``ubuntu-image classic`` command is used.
+They can only be used when the ``ubuntu-image classic`` command is used.

 image_definition
-    Path to the image definition file.
-This file defines all of the customization required when building your image.
+    Path to the image-definition file.
+This file defines all of the customization required when building the image.
 This positional argument must be given for this mode of operation.